Where Neighbors Become Friends

 “As we got to be 80 years old, our kids said, ‘Mom and Dad, you don’t have any support services in the condominium.
 What are you going to do if one of you gets ill?
 You ought to find a place like the Deupree House,’” Alan said.

-Tom and Earlene Retford, parents of five, moved to Deupree House in December 2018 and knew nobody at the time.
-But they’ve made many friends.
+Tom and Earlene Retford, parents of five, moved to Deupree House in December 2018 and didn’t know any of the residents when they first moved in.
+They’ve made many friends since.

 At Deupree House, “We see the same people day after day,” Tom explained.
-“When living in our own house, we could see friends on the weekend – maybe, if lucky, five or six times during the year.
-That type of thing.
-So brushing shoulders with people is good.”
+“When living in our own house, we could see friends on the weekend—maybe, if lucky, five or six times during the year.
+Brushing shoulders with people is good.”

-It’s almost like living in a college dorm, where many interesting people of the same general age eat.
-They can share a meal together, enjoy a cocktail with one another, volunteer throughout the community, and share interests and hobbies.
+Some compare retirement communities like Deupree House to a college campus, where many interesting people around the same age share meals together, enjoy a cocktail with one another, volunteer throughout the community, and share interests and hobbies.

-Tom and Alan recommend that people move into Deupree House or other continuing care retirement communities (CCRCs) while healthy.
+Tom and Alan recommend that people move into continuing care retirement communities (CCRCs) like Deupree House while they’re still healthy enough to enjoy all it has to offer.

-He becomes emotional when talking about the above-and-beyond help Episcopal Retirement Services team members provided the couple to help them during Tal’s illness.
+He becomes emotional when talking about the above-and-beyond help Deupree House team members provided the couple to help them during Tal’s illness.

 “I think we moved in at a good time,” Alan said, looking back.